Frequently Asked Questions

 Projects with these are more likely to catch our interest: Epic fantasy or adventure, romance, mythological creatures, royals, historical worlds and costumes, real-world locations, magic, animals, humans and humanoids, natural worlds, alchemists, sports, uniforms, cute aesthetics, comedy, family, anime/cartoony style...

-Projects with these are less likely to be in our next piece: Gore, highly technological or urban worlds, drugs, crime, crude violence, zombies, guns, reggae, jazz, soul, rap, curse words, robots, porn or sexual nudity, hyper-realistic designs...
+Projects with these are less likely to be in our next release: Gore, highly technological or urban worlds, drugs, crime, crude violence, zombies, guns, reggae, jazz, soul, rap, curse words, robots, porn or sexual nudity, hyper-realistic designs...

 Occasionally, a story has won us over even if it includes something we weren't initially looking for.
 Also, some types of content can outweigh others.
 So if you have doubts, just contact us.